 - Couple and family work

-- Eating disorders (anorexia nervosa, binge eating disorder, bulimia nervosa, EDNOS)
+- Eating disorders (binge eating disorder, bulimia nervosa, EDNOS)

 - Illness and identity